qiskit-community/qiskit-alt/README.md

   julia_path = "/home/user/.local/julias/julia-1.7.0-beta4/bin/julia"
   ```

 * Alternatively.
-Install Julia somewhere and put the executable must be in your search path so that Python can find it.
+Install Julia somewhere and [add the location of the executable to your path](https://julialang.org/downloads/platform/).

-* If you have built a Julia system image (see below), then it will be loaded before any of the options above.
+* **NOTE** If you have built a Julia system image (see below), then it will be loaded before any of the options above.
 So, you may
- want to rename or delte the system image in `./sys_image/sys_quantum.so`.
+ want to rename or delete the system image in `./sys_image/sys_quantum.so`.

 If you are happy with the prebuilt, stable, distribution, skip to the next item.
 At the time of writing, a Julia v1.6.x is the latest stable version.
 I develop `qiskit_alt` with Julia versions 1.7.x.